Update the MINDBODY business app’s mobile checkout experience so customers can:

 In the middle of the design process, management swapped visual designers, and the UX designer left the company.

 Simplify the current experience by combining and eliminating screens while using consistent elements across Android and iOS apps.

 - Message development and content strategy (specifically around tipping)

 First, I ran a research session to see if the current experience (and the first version of the redesign) was going in the right direction.
 I also analyzed the competition (Square, Toast).

 Laura and I worked closely with the developers since there were legacy technical hurdles with the shared components and the original design.
 What code was changeable?
 Which screens need an error state or microcopy?
 How can we make this experience simpler?
 What has to stay because of legal requirements?

 The customer’s cart had to be reviewable before the payment request, which required moving the tip request workflow.

 - Defer to platform styles

 - Condense button copy to one-word CTAs

-- Reduce the number of times the device is being handed between a staff member and customer
+- Reduce the number of times passing the device between a staff member and client

 Total sales transactions have increased by 7% since the new tipping workflow was released (November 2019).